 Cons: Everything is server side.
 So no internet means, no Destiny.
 However, it will still do everything if disconnected.
 You will just need to re-establish connection to upload data or search uploaded reports.
 The mobile app is notoriously slow and pretty much not usable.

 Pricing: Contact the company directly for pricing.

 Connecteam is a mobile app that allows companies that manage non desk employees to communicate, manage tasks, share documents, and track and report time.
-The app is offered for free for up to 5 users without any time limit.
+The app is offered for a fixed monthly fee, starting at $29-$72 for up to 200 users.